hs950559/coryrylan.com/_posts/2016-11-15-angular-multiple-http-requests-with-rxjs.md

 it can be accomplished in just a few of lines of code.
 There are multiple ways to handle multiple requests, they can be sequential or in parallel.
 In this post we will cover both.

-So lets start with a simple http request using the Angular 2 Http service.
+Let's start with a simple http request using the Angular 2 Http service.

 <pre class="language-javascript">
 <code>